mdtanker/polartoolkit/docs/installation.md

     make install

-Or

-    pip install -e .

-Test the install by running the first few cells of `docs/walkthrough.ipynb`.
+Test the install by running any of the {doc}`gallery/gallery` examples.

 ## Common errors